weihaipy/saiorm/docs/index.rst

     INSERT INTO xxx (a,b) VALUES ('1','2'),('3','4'),('5','6')
     INSERT INTO xxx (a,b) VALUES ('1','2'),('3','4'),('5','6')

-If use split dict,key fields id not necessary,it will insert by order of table struct.
+If use split dict,key fields is not necessary,it will insert by the order of table struct.

 Usage for delete
 ~~~~~~~~~~~~~~~~